Get Started with Oracle Database Free on Oracle Linux

 echo "Welcome1" | podman secret create oracle_pwd -

 The SYS,SYSTEM, and PDBADMIN administrative user accounts all use the same password.
-Oracle recommends that your password be at least 8 characters in length, containing at least 1 upper case character, 1 lower case character, and 1 digit [0-9].
+Oracle recommends that your password be at least 8 characters long and contain at least 1 upper-case character, 1 lower-case character, and 1 digit [0-9].

 3. Start the Oracle Database.